0xSero/partisia-docs/docs/node-operations/delegated-node-staking.md

 - A is total allocated rewards for the period.
 In this scenario 1,000,000 MPC tokens
 - B is your delegated rewardable tokens (see explanation above).
 You delegate 20,000 MPC tokens to a node operator, half of your tokens are released, meaning 10,000 MPC tokens of the delegation is rwardable
 - C is the node performance.
-In this  period node performance was was 90%
+In this  period node performance was 90%
 - D is sum of rewardable tokens adjusted for performance, in this scenario we imagine 100 nodes with average 12000 MPC rewardable adjusted for performance, bringing the total to 1,200,000 MPC token